The History of Martinsville

 Legendary basketball coach John R. Wooden was from Martinsville.
 He played on the Martinsville boys basketball team who won the state high school championship in 1927 before being an All-American at Purdue University.
 He eventually coached the UCLA Bruins to a record 10 NCAA national basketball championships in his career.

 Martinsville City Hall was built in 1917 and is located at 59 South Jefferson Street, just off the downtown square.
 The structure was home to the fire department, which, at the time, had just purchased its first motorized fire truck.
-Today, the fire department headquarters is at 160 West Morgan Street, with City Hall home to the Mayor’s office, City Council Chambers and the police, building services and public works departments.
+Today, the fire department headquarters is at 160 West Morgan Street, with City Hall home to the Mayor’s office, Common Council Chambers and the police, building services and public works departments.

 Jimmy Nash City Park, an approximate 110-acre site, was established in 1947.
 The first shelter house was completed in 1948 with a second shelter house built in 1950, the same year the park acquired tennis courts.
 A third shelter house was constructed in 1952 and a fourth in 1955.
 A swimming pool was ready for area residents to enjoy on Memorial Day 1954, along with a lighted softball diamond that year.
 For details on the City park, go to the Parks Department section under Departments and Services.